HaikuTeam/docs/README.md

 #### INSTALLING THE HAIKU CLI

-The CLI \(Command Line Interface\) is an optional part of Haiku, but it opens up a lot of powerful features—for example, you need the CLI to import a Haiku into a code base, or you can use the CLI to directly clone a Haiku project to your computer, to access and edit the code manually.
+The CLI \(Command Line Interface\) is an optional part of Haiku, but it opens up a lot of powerful features—for example, you need the CLI to import a Haiku into an existing codebase, or you can use the CLI to directly clone a Haiku project to your computer, to access and edit the code manually.
 See

 > Coming soon:  you will soon be able to install the CLI directly from npm, with `npm install -g @haiku/cli`\)